Satyambhardwaj59/DevConnect-Backend/homeWork.md

 - JS Object vs JSON (difference)
 - Add The express.json() middleware to your code
 - Make your signup API dynamic to recive data from the end user
+- User.findOne with duplicate email ids, which object will return
+- API - GET user by email
+- API - Feed API - GET / Feed - get all the users from the database
+- API - GET user by ID